chinmayic/ODIM/README.md

     $ sudo chown -R root:root /opt/keepalived
     ```

-4. Create a script file called action\_script.sh in /opt/keepalived/bin/.
+4. Create a script file called `action_script.sh` in `/opt/keepalived/bin/`.

     ```
     $ sudo vi /opt/keepalived/bin/action_script.sh
     ```

-    The action\_script.sh script is executed automatically when the state of the Keepalived service instance changes.
+    The `action_script.sh` script is executed automatically when the state of the Keepalived service instance changes.
 This script is meant to:

     -   Start the Nginx service when the state of the Keepalived instance on a node is MASTER.